sunholo-data/emissary/README.md

 ### Create a .env.local file

-Put the details it will generate in `.env.local` for local development and copy them up to the `FIREBASE_ENV` secret on Secret Manager to use in deployments.
+Put the details in will generate in `.env.local` for local development and copy them up to the `FIREBASE_ENV` secret on Secret Manager to use in deployments.
 It should look something like this (see also [`env.local.example`](env.local.example) - rename it to `.env.local` for use)

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=AIzaSyXXXXXX